weigert/dima/README.md

 # dima
 zero-dependency commandline dimensional analysis tool for unit conversion and consistency validation, written in c++

-Also functions as a minimalist commandline calculator (i.e. unit = dimensionless).
+Also functions as a minimalist commandline calculator (i.e. unit = dimensionless) and physical constant / unit expression dictionary in your commandline.

 ## Usage